angular/angular/aio/content/tutorial/toh-pt5.md

 *   You configured the router in an `AppRoutingModule`
 *   You defined routes, a redirect route, and a parameterized route
 *   You used the `routerLink` directive in anchor elements
-*   You refactored a tightly-coupled master/detail view into a routed detail view
+*   You refactored a tightly coupled main/detail view into a routed detail view
 *   You used router link parameters to navigate to the detail view of a user-selected hero
-*   You shared the `HeroService` among multiple components
+*   You shared the `HeroService` with other components

 @reviewed 2022-02-28